 One gift to United Way means you’re making a gift to the entire community.
 Plus, you’ll have the convenience of payroll deduction (if your company allows).
 Agencies can count United Way money as matching funds to secure other funding.
 United Way’s combined fund raising efforts allow area agencies to focus more time on their primary purpose — helping people.
-To keep overall administrative costs down, United Way does require a minimum $40 donation to each designated agency.

 Is my United Way contribution tax deductible?

 Yes.
 United Way is an IRS designated 501(c)3 nonprofit organization.
 Please consult your tax advisor for information on your specific tax situation.